UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Will the quality or reliability of my natural gas change?

-No. All natural gas is delivered through the same pipeline system managed by your local utility, regardless of which supplier you choose.
-The gas entering your home is identical; you are simply choosing who you pay for the gas itself.
+No. All natural gas is delivered through the exact same regional pipeline system managed by your local utility, regardless of which retail supplier you choose.
+The gas entering your home is identical; you are simply choosing who you pay for the fuel generation itself.

 What happens when my contract ends?

-If you don’t renew or switch plans before your contract expires, many providers will automatically roll you onto a “variable” or “holdover” rate, which can be significantly higher than your original rate.
-It is important to mark your calendar and shop for a new plan 30–60 days before your contract expires.
+If you don’t renew or switch plans before your contract expires, many providers will automatically roll you onto a variable “holdover” rate.
+These default rates can be significantly higher than your original contract, so it is important to mark your calendar and shop for a new plan 30 to 60 days before expiration.

-What is the difference between “Supply” and “Delivery” charges?
+What is the difference between natural gas supply charges and delivery charges?

-Your bill is made up of two main parts.
-Delivery charges go to your local utility for maintaining the pipes and meters; these rates are regulated and stay the same regardless of your supplier.
-Supply charges are for the actual natural gas you use; this is the portion of the bill you can lower by shopping for a competitive plan.
+Your bill is broken down into two main parts.
+Delivery charges go directly to your local utility for maintaining the physical pipes and meters; these rates are state-regulated and stay the same regardless of your supplier.
+Supply charges are for the actual natural gas fuel you consume, and this is the specific portion of the bill you can actively lower by shopping the deregulated market.

 About the Author